 Do lots of hiking.
 If you have hiking/walking poles use them as it will get your body prepared for the motion of classic skiing.
 As long as there is no snow on the ground, Monora Park is the best place to start hiking.
 There are also many hiking opportunities on local trails.
 Maps to other trails in the area can be found at www.headwaterscommunities.org

-We recommended three local businesses that supply many of our members with quality ski equipment and good service Caledon Hills Cycling and Nordic Centre in Inglewood (s of Orangeville) www.caledonhillscycling.com , Highlands Nordic in Duntroon (s of Colling wood) www.highlandsnordic.ca and Loretto Ski & Board Shop www.lorettoskishop.ca/ .
+We recommended three local businesses that supply many of our members with quality ski equipment and good service Caledon Hills Cycling and Nordic Centre in Inglewood (south of Orangeville) www.caledonhillscycling.com , Highlands Nordic in Duntroon (south of Collingwood) www.highlandsnordic.ca and Loretto Ski & Board Shop www.lorettoskishop.ca.

 Mono Nordic Ski Club maintains a dog walking trail off the lower parking lot.
-Dogs are not permitted on the ski trails as they cause damage to the trail surface.
+(See trail maps) Dogs are not permitted on the ski trails as they cause damage to the trail surface.
 You may walk your dog on all trails in the park once the ski season is over.

 The pavilion is open Saturdays and Sundays from 9:00am to 4:00pm.
 When open it is a great place to change into your ski boots and meet other members.